snaapsh0t12/TriangulationNet/readme.md

 ## Running

-If you want to run it, clone the repo, create a python virtual environment from the requirments file with `python -m venv env` and then `pip install -r requirments.txt`, and then run it with `python3 server.py`
+If you want to run it, clone the repo, create a python virtual environment from the requirements file with `python -m venv env` and then `pip install -r requirments.txt`, and then run it with `python3 server.py`

 This will start the server, there's a basic cline tin client.py which registers a node

 **This software is in no way stable**

+## TODO

+- Adjust to wifi for kiwi bots

 ## Parts